Families of victims in Baltimore bridge collapse speak out: "Tremendous agony"

 Maryland State Police identified the two victims as 35-year-old Alejandro Hernandez Fuentes, who was originally from Mexico, and 26-year-old Dorlian Ronial Castillo Cabrera, from Guatemala.
 Divers found the men on Wednesday morning in a red pickup truck that was submerged in water about 25 feet deep.

-The Key Bridge was a critical piece of infrastructure for the city of Baltimore, with a four-lane span over a stretch of the Patapsco River that was about 1.6 miles long and served some 30,000 commuters daily.
-The bridge came apart during the early hours of Tuesday morning, when a large container ship that had recently left the nearby Port of Baltimore lost power and slammed into one of its supporting columns, causing the entire structure to collapse into the water and taking people and vehicles along with it.
+The Key Bridge collapsed during the early hours of Tuesday morning when a large container ship that had recently left the nearby Port of Baltimore lost power and slammed into one of its supporting columns, causing the entire structure to tumble into the water and taking people and vehicles along with it.

 Everyone on the bridge at the time of the collapse was part of a construction crew filling potholes along the span.
 The bridge had been open to traffic through the night, but, minutes before the ship struck that column at around 1:30 a.m., officials said the crew onboard issued a mayday call that gave Maryland responders enough time to block drivers from entering the span.